Music: Erik Satie

 - Dead Artists Are Better: Satie was seen as a lightweight during his lifetime, because his music was so minimalistic, simple and often accompanied by amusing titles.
 Only decades after his death he was hailed as an innovator and a predecessor of many musical genres, including Ambient and Minimalism.

-- Epic Rocking: Satie composed a piece called Vexations.
-Consisting of two bars of music with instruction to repeat it 840 times, it takes around 24 hours to perform.
+- Epic Rocking: Satie composed a piece called "Vexations."
+Consisting of two bars of music, with instructions to repeat it 840 times, it takes around 24 hours to perform.

 - Everything Is an Instrument: "Parade" makes use of an air siren, a gun, and a typewriter.

-- Iconic Outfit: Satie's bowler, black raincoat and countless umbrella's.
+- Iconic Outfit: Satie's bowler hat, black raincoat, and countless umbrellas.
 Every CD release shows these visual trademarks of the man.